 It’s a sensation most women are all too familiar with—nearly half of all women experience it at least once a month.
-Period cramps, whether they feel like aching, throbbing, or stabbing, are a struggle that too many women accept as an unfortunate reality.
+Period cramps (dysmenorrhea, in medical lingo), whether they feel like aching, throbbing, or stabbing, are a struggle that too many women accept as an unfortunate reality.
 But that doesn’t have to be the case, thanks to a number of highly-effective ways to manage menstrual pain that have come to market recently.

 Women today have more options than ever before to minimize or even eliminate the discomfort associated with their period, thanks to breakthroughs in technology and medicine.
 The capacity to successfully manage period discomfort from home is assisting millions of women in improving their quality of life and wellness, not to mention the abrupt mood swings, and any social fallout that comes with them.

 In this article, we will review the top four methods for managing period pain, covering wearable devices, prescription medicines, PMS supplements, and heating patches to help you determine which at-home solution can work best on your cramps.
 Before we dive in to explore the top products for period pain management, here’s a quick primer on what cause cramps in the first place.

 Menstrual cramps occur when the muscles in your uterus contract, usually just before or during your period.
 Prostaglandins, which are produced in the uterine lining (or endometrium) and are responsible for the painful contractions, get released when endometrial cells are broken down throughout your monthly cycle.
 These prostaglandins are indirectly tied to estrogen levels.

 Menstrual cramps are different for every woman.
 They can range from slightly unpleasant to couch-condemning.
 This can be attributed to various factors including higher bleeding (heavier flow), health issues such as adenomyosis (endometrial tissue invades into the muscle layers of the uterus), variances in pain tolerance, and even blood clots being forced through the cervix.